AnthonyF747/AnthonyF747.github.io/hw5/hw5journal.md

 I put required on everything except for the `Description` portion.
 I'll probably add a `Required` validation to force the user to input a short description of the maintenance issue.
 The management/maintenance personnel should know what kind of repair is needed.

+Oh no, when I woke up this morning, I logged on to create the form on the "Request" page.
+As always, I do a `git status` command to make sure that everything is still good to go and to my surprise, there was something that needed to be added and committed.
+I don't know where or why this showed up because I made sure to do all this before powering down my machine for the night.
+I worked on the form and went to go test the page to see how the layout was coming along and...
+404 popped up and wouldn't load at all.
+I don't know if the commit I made first thing this morning has anything to do with it since it was a `.csproj` extension.
+At least I wasn't too far into the project and I can have it back to where I was shortly.
+This is such an inconvenience!